-- 1. Remove the three nuts which hold the combustion chamber door closed.
-Set the nuts aside in a safe place for later re-installation after the combustion sleeve has been installed (Section 3). - 2.
+- 1. Remove the four nuts and washers which hold the combustion chamber door closed.
+Set the nuts and washers aside in a safe place for later re-installation after the target has been installed (Section 3). - 2.
 Carefully swing the combustion chamber door open.
 Remove and inspect the components packed inside. - 3.
 Leave the door unfastened (open) for assembly/installation procedures to be accomplished in the next section.